Wenhan2020/wenhan2020.github.io/index.md

 ```

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax). -->

+* **Stealthy Adversarial Attacks on Machine Learning-Based Classifiers of Wireless Signals**, *Wenhan Zhang, Marwan Krunz, and Gregory Ditzler, IEEE Transactions on Machine Learning in Communications and Networking (TMLCN), Feb.
+2024.

 * **CyPA: A cyclic prefix assisted DNN for protocol classification in shared spectrum**, *Wenhan Zhang, Marwan Krunz, and Md Rabiul Hossein, Proc. of the IEEE International Conference on Computing, Networking and Communications (ICNC) 2024: AI and Machine Learning for Communications and Networking, Feb.
 2024 (acceptance rate 24.10%). [\[paper\]](https://github.com/Wenhan2020/wenhan2020.github.io/blob/main/papers/icnc_2024_zhang.pdf)